How To Keep Cats from Using the Dog Door

 The Endura Flap is the most insulating dog door on the market.
 This is the result of the sturdy flap material and strong magnets.
 In addition to keeping your home insulated, this design makes it challenging for a cat to use the larger Endura Flap sizes.
 While the small single flap is intended for use by outdoor cats and small dogs, the larger double-flap sizes are much heavier.

-For instance, a double flap door mount or double flap wall mount would be very challenging if not impossible for a cat to get through on their own.
+For instance, a double flap door mount or double flap wall mount would be very challenging if not impossible for a cat to get through on their own while a single flap door (even with a longer tunnel for the Endura Flap Pet Door for Thick Walls will be easy for cats to use if it only has one flap).
 If your dog is large enough for the extra-large flap size, that will be nice and heavy to deter curious cats from trying to get through.

 It is important to note, however, that even if the flap is too heavy for your cat to push through, this won’t prevent them from slipping out directly behind your dog if they are so inclined.
 We recommend taking further measures detailed below to make the dog door an unpleasant place for your cat to be.